Organic – it’s more than a trend

 With the environmental and health hazards, non-organic farming practices also lead to a mental and financial distress for the farmers.
 The usage of chemical fertilizers and pesticides depletes nutrients from the soil and eventually turns the land infertile.
 GMO seeds are offered promising high yields and farmers see no choice but to buy them.
 The more they spray, the more they’ll need.

-Farmers must take more debt to afford these pricy seeds and chemicals to spray on their crops.
+Farmers must have more debt to afford these pricey seeds and chemicals to spray on their crops.
 The land loses its fertility and farmers end up spraying even more chemicals to bring up the yield.
 This cycle continues and many times it ends when the farmer ends his life.
 Not getting a good yield, not being able to feed his family and the pressure of paying his debt, pushes the farmer to commit suicide.

 What organic fabrics do is that they protect the environment, eliminate the suffering of men, women, children and animals.
 They prevent diseases, deformities and pain.
 They play a part in preventing farmers’ suicides.